josepcrespo/angular-img-fallback/README.md

 Angular Image Fallback
 ======================

 Angular Directive to manage the fallback of the `src` attribute of the `img` HTML element.
-Has `fallback-src` to handle erros in image loading and `loading-src` for images loading placeholders.
+It has `fallback-src` to handle erros in image loading and `loading-src` for images loading placeholders.

 ## Bower Download
-`bower install angular-img-fallback-directive`
+`bower install angular-img-fallback-directive --save`

 ## Installation
-1. Download and import the plugin script.<br />
+1. If you install the AngularJS module through Bower as it was described above, you can skip this step.
+Else, if you will go to use this AngularJS module the old school way, you should add a similar line (depending on your paths) to you HTML to import the script.<br />
 `<script src="lib/angular-img-fallback/angular-img-fallback.js"></script>`
 2. Add `imgFallback` to your angular app module dependencies list.<br />
 `angular.module('myAngularApp', ['imgFallback']);`